-Table F lists residential development processing fees, based off the fee schedule that is effective July 19, 2021.
-Prior to this update, the City's fees were last updated in 2020.
-There were no significant increases to planning/development and building fees.
+Table F lists the City's residential development processing planning/zoning fees, based off the fee schedule that iswas effective July 19, 2021.
+Prior to this update, the City's planning/zoning fees were last updated in 2020.
+There were no significant increases to planning/zoning development and building fees.